Mr Alex Wright – International Race Walker

 Alex says of his time at the school ‘I will always be grateful for the opportunities that Brymore has allowed me to have, not just in sport, but in everything I do.
 My time there has given me so many fantastic memories and I am immensely proud to have been part of such a unique and special school.’

-Mr Robert Watts – Director of Boarding at Brymore School
+Mr Robert Watts – Head of Boarding at Brymore School

 On leaving Brymore, Rob continued his education at the Colston School where he took his A-Levels before undertaking a gap year travelling to destinations such as Australia, New Zealand, South Africa and Hawaii.
 On his return Rob enlisted on a BA (Hons) course in Sport and Exercise Science and came away with a first class degree from the University of Wales.
 Rob was then offered a role as Head of Boys Boarding at an International boarding school in Toronto, Canada – which gave him an excellent grounding for the job he currently does.
 Rob returned to the UK and worked as a Community Sports Coach with schools in Somerset before undertaking his PGCE qualification at the University of Southampton which led him to a job at a boarding school near Bristol where he taught for four years before his return to Brymore.